 If you travel more than seven time zones to the east, it may be easier to delay bedtime for a few days rather than forcing yourself to go to bed eight or more hours early.
 Because you will likely be tired at bedtime, you should not need melatonin.

 Does Melatonin Have Side Effects?

 As with other supplements, melatonin can produce noticeable side effects, some of which are similar to the symptoms of jet lag.
 The side effects of melatonin use are usually mild and may include:

 - Intense dreams and nightmares

 In general, melatonin is considered safe for short-term use with a few precautions.
 It can interact with other medications, such as blood thinners or medications that prevent blood clotting, so talk to a doctor if you take other supplements or medications.
+Also, be sure to take the correct dose of melatonin based on your age and weight.
 Alcohol should be avoided while using melatonin.
 It’s also important to consult with a doctor if you are pregnant or breastfeeding or have a chronic medical condition.

 Additional Tips to Prevent Jet Lag

 Jet lag is common in people who travel long distances.
 Fortunately, there are steps people can take to ease symptoms and help the body adjust to a new time zone, with or without melatonin.